Connie Mack: Owner

 As that year ended, the A's were dangerously close to bankruptcy.
-The other American League owners had been concerned for some time about the situation in Philadelphia, since the crowds at Shibe Park had dwindled to the point that visiting teams couldn't meet their expenses for traveling there.
+The other American League owners had been concerned for some time about the situation in Philadelphia, since the crowds at Shibe Park had dwindled to the point that visiting teams could not meet their expenses for traveling there.
 Prior in 1951, Buffalo based businessman and Sportservice owner Louis Jacobs gave Mack a loan of $250,000.00 with no interest to keep the Athletics from having financial difficulty.
 The 1954 A's attracted only 304,000 people, nowhere near enough to break even.
 The other owners, as well as league president Will Harridge, wanted the Athletics sold off to a new owner.
-The Yankees in particular lobbied for it to be Chicago businessman Arnold Johnson (1906-1960), who had recently bought both Yankee Stadium as well as Blues Stadium in Kansas City, home to the Yankees' top Triple AAA farm team in the second American Association.
+The Yankees in particular lobbied for it to be Chicago businessman Arnold Johnson (1906–1960), who had recently bought both Yankee Stadium as well as Blues Stadium in Kansas City, home to the Yankees' top Triple AAA farm team in the second American Association.
 Roy and Earle Mack did not want to move the team, but pressure from the Yankees and blowback from several bad business decisions finally moved their hand and they agreed to the sale.
 A final attempt to sell the A's to Philadelphia car dealer John Crisconi briefly gained Mack's support, but collapsed at the eleventh hour—reportedly due to behind-the-scenes intrigue by the Yankees.
 When that deal collapsed, a bitter Mack wrote a letter blasting his fellow owners for sinking the Crisconi deal.
-However, he admitted that he didn't have nearly enough money to run the A's in 1955, and conceded that the Johnson deal was the only one with a chance of approval.
+However, he admitted that he did not have nearly enough money to run the A's in 1955, and conceded that the Johnson deal was the only one with a chance of approval.

 In early November, Mack agreed to sell the A's to Johnson for $1.5 million.
 The aforementioned Louis Jacobs helped broker the deal between the Mack family and Johnson.
 When the American League owners met in New York to discuss the sale to Johnson, they voted 5–3 to approve the sale.
 Johnson immediately requested permission to move to Kansas City, which was granted after Detroit's Spike Briggs switched his vote.
 Although Mack had long since conceded that his 55 years in the American League were over, his doctor reported that the nonagenarian owner suffered a sudden sharp drop in blood pressure and almost expired upon learning that his team was gone.